bast/flanders/README.md

 assert indices == [2, 2, -1, 2, 1, 2]
 ```

-For debugging you can employ the naive implementation:
+For debugging you can employ the naive slow implementation:

 ```python
 indices = flanders.search_neighbor(context,